 Now, remember that what counts is not reading this article-or any other-, but practicing a bit every day until small steps snowball into unstoppable, internalized habits…so, pick your next battle and try to start improving at least one of these 10 habits today.
 Revisit the habit above that really grabbed your attention, click on a link below to learn more, and make a decision to try something different today!

 - Transcript: Dr. Gary Small on Enhancing Memory and the Brain (sharpbrains.com)

 - Can Brain Training and Biofeedback Help Prevent Depression (sharpbrains.com)

 - the human brain: a slave to habit (gethardgohard.wordpress.com)

 - Big Brain, Little Baby (enfamil.com)

 - Transcript: Alvaro Fernandez on Mental Capitalism and Non-invasive Cognitive Enhancement (sharpbrains.com)

 - Transcript: Paul Nussbaum on Meditation, Neuropsychology and Thanksgiving (sharpbrains.com)

 - The Ten Habits of a Sharp Brain (sharpbrains.com)

-Hot Books on Brain Health:
+Hot Books on Brain Health by friends of mine: